roqua/autovar/README.md

 **In the web application, this function does not need to be called explicitly.
 It is appended to the code when the Download button is clicked.**

-The `store_file` function will export all groups in the active data set to individual output files named after.
+The `store_file` function will export all groups in the active data set to individual output files.
 All output files are subsequently packed in a .tar file that can be downloaded.

 #### Arguments